Kicking Techniques

 Performed by pivoting the anchor foot 180° while chambering the kicking leg along side the standing leg, driving the heel up towards the opponent with the foot flexed and the toes pointed down.
 The kicking foot should also “pivot” with the anchor foot to line the hips up, though this happens as it is leaving the floor.

-Sometimes superfluously referred to as a “Spinning Back Kick”.
-It’s actually more of a dorsal turn than a circular spin.
+Sometimes superfluously referred to as “Spinning Back Kick”.
+It’s actually more of a dorsal turn (rather than a circular spin) followed by a linear strike, though some martial arts styles don’t make a distinction between “turning” and “spinning”.

-Often mistakenly identified as a Back Turning Side Kick / 뒤 돌아 옆 차기 / Dwi Dora Yeop Chagi, but they aren’t the same thing.
+Often mistakenly identified as Back Turning Side Kick / 뒤 돌아 옆 차기 / Dwi Dora Yeop Chagi, but they are definitively not the same technique.

 Modified Examples: